andregalastri/galastri-dark-theme-for-vscode/README.md

 ## Reason
 I'm migrating from Brackets to VS Code, but none of the themes available in the marketplace had the look and feel of the Delkos Dark Theme and I saw a huge drop in my productivity.
 As that theme is for Brackets only, I created a new theme for VS Code using the colours based by Delkos.
 There is no growing effect, only the colour highlights for the code.

 This theme was made focusing in **JS (vanilla), PHP, CSS and HTML**.
-I can try to add support, open an issue to ask about support for your preferred programming languages.
-I can't promise anything, but I'll try my best to offer support.
+I can try to add support to more languages, open an issue and ask about support for your preferred programming languages.
+I can't promise anything, but I'll try my best to add more languages.

 ## Installation:
 - Clone or download this repository;